Reina-Kawai/Reina-Kawai.github.io/_pages/about.md

 Welcome!
 ======
 I am a Ph.D. candidate in Economics at the University of Washington.
 I am an applied macroeconomist with interests primarily in the fields of applied macroeconomics, applied econometrics, forecasting, and growth.
+My passion is to develop policy implications through a theory-based empirical approach.

 I am on the job market during the 2022-2023 academic year and am available for interviews.